MarginallyClever/Makelangelo-software/README.md

 Get the [Open Java Development Kit (OpenJDK)](https://openjdk.java.net/).
 The minimum required version 15.

-- **OSX**: Unarchive the OpenJDK tar, and place the resulting folder (i.e. jdk-17.jdk) into your `/Library/Java/JavaVirtualMachines/` folder since this is the standard and expected location of JDK installs.
+- **macOS**: Unarchive the OpenJDK tar, and place the resulting folder (i.e. jdk-17.jdk) into your `/Library/Java/JavaVirtualMachines/` folder since this is the standard and expected location of JDK installs.
 You can also install anywhere you want in reality.
 - **Windows**: https://stackoverflow.com/a/52531093 _untested_
 - **Linux**: https://linuxize.com/post/install-java-on-ubuntu-18-04/ _untested_